-Packing for a trip is often stressful, but when you’re trying to bring only what you can carry on your back, it can be a complete nightmare!
+Packing for your dream backpacking trip through Europe can feel stressful, but when you’re trying to bring only what you can carry on your back, packing can be a complete nightmare!
 The backpacking essentials in this list will help ensure your Euro trip goes as smooth as possible.

-If you want to invest in a backpack, go with the Cotopaxi Allpa 35L Del Dia Travel Pack.
+The backpack I travel with is the Cotopaxi Allpa 35L Del Dia Travel Pack.
 It’s over $100, but you’ll have it for years and years to come and it’s so cool looking.
 For an extremely affordable option that you’ll also have for many years, go with the Outdoor Products Technical Pack for under $50!
 The Outdoor Products Pack was my first travel backpack.
 It went through A LOT and held up just fine!

 Quick drying towels are amazing!
 They’re soft, thin and take up minimal space in your bag.
 Many of them even dry if you’re in a rush and pack them away while they’re still wet!
 I use the Wise Owl Outfitters XL Travel Towel because it’s a cost effective quick drying towel that will cover my whole body.

 I never understood the hype about packing cubes until I bought my own for $1-5 each in a Daiso store in Seoul while I was studying abroad in South Korea.
 The TRIPPED Mesh Packing Cubes is the most similar I could find to the mesh cubes that I have (and love!).

-I had initially looked into them before my trip to Asia and they were $30-70 a piece in the store I was shopping in, so I wrote them off immediately.
-Since I’ve only ever used my cheap mesh packing cubes, I do not have firsthand experience with others.
-The TravelWise Packing Cube System is the most similar I could find.
-The Dollar Tree also carries very basic mesh packing bags that may suit your needs.

 Packing cubes are essential for travel because you can keep everything organized and not have a huge mess when you need something at the bottom of your bag.
 I also love how they keep your bag in a nice shape since everything isn’t crammed in.
-I like to bring 2 large for bottoms & dresses, 2 medium for shirts & underwear/swimsuits and 1 draw-string laundry bag to separate dirty clothes.
+I like to bring two large for bottoms & dresses, two medium for shirts & underwear/swimsuits and one draw-string laundry bag to separate dirty clothes.

 Safety is always a big concern of mine during travel.
 Robbery or losing your passport is an absolute nightmare, so I always look for sneaky ways to stay extra safe and hang on to my belongings.

-Having a toiletry bag that is both compact and can hold everything you need is a tall order, but the Mossio Hanging Toiletry Bag has somehow done it!
+Having a toiletry bag that is both compact and can hold everything you need is a tall order, but the Narway Hanging Toiletry Bag has somehow done it!

-Never forget to pack a little baggie of things like Advil, immodiom, Tums, bandaids, etc. depending on what you will be doing.
+Never forget to pack a little baggie of things like Advil, imodiom, Tums, bandaids, etc. depending on what you will be doing.
 You will thank yourself!

 Don’t see a travel item in the list you know is essential?
 Let me know in the comment section below!